Ayibatonye-ikemike/suoops-backend/docs/README.md

 # SuoOps Documentation

-This directory contains public-facing documentation for NRS 2026 registration and customer onboarding.
+This directory contains public-facing documentation for SuoOps platform features and provisional fiscalization readiness (FIRS accreditation pending – no live external gateway integration yet).
+Any former references to NRS registration are historical and will be phased out; external compliance claims are forward-looking only.

 ## Files